Large Doses of Antipsychotics May Increase Tardive Dyskinesia Risks: Study

 Tardive dyskinesia is a neurological disorder that causes involuntary movements, like rocking back and forth, frowning, chewing movements and rapid eye blinking.

-Health experts do not know what causes tardive dyskinesia, but data from prior studies suggest taking first-generation antipsychotic medications like Thorazine, Haldol and Prolixin, may contribute to the risk.
+Health experts do not know what causes tardive dyskinesia, but data from prior studies has suggested that side effects of first-generation antipsychotic medications, such as Thorazine, Haldol and Prolixin, may contribute to the risk.

-Research published in 2022 indicated patients taking the second-generation antipsychotic Risperdal increased a person’s risk of developing tardive dyskinesia, even at low doses.
+Research published in 2022 indicated that the second-generation antipsychotic Risperdal increased a person’s risk of developing tardive dyskinesia, even at low doses.
 Other research indicates taking some antidepressants and anti-nausea medications like Reglan also increase the risk of tardive dyskinesia.

 Roughly 4 million people in the United States take antipsychotic medications to treat conditions like schizophrenia and bipolar disorder.
 While the drugs are highly necessary for conditions like that, they may put many people at risk of developing the condition.